joriente/microservices/docs/Microservices-Demo-Agenda.md

 ## Part 5: Observability & Monitoring (5-7 minutes)

-### Seq Centralized Logging
+### Aspire Dashboard - Centralized Logging
-- Open Seq dashboard from Aspire
+- Open structured logs in Aspire Dashboard
 - **Filter by service**: Show logs from specific microservices
 - **Search for events**: Search "PaymentProcessedEvent" to see event processing
 - **Trace an order**: Search by OrderId to see full journey across services: